darrenfishell/darrenfishell.github.io/data-portfolio.md

 title: Portfolio
 permalink: /data-portfolio/
 ---
 Here's a sampling of some of my recent data visualizations.
+More at [Tableau Public](https://public.tableau.com/profile/darren.fishell#!/).

 # Demographics